Home Vancouver Events Calendar Festivals and Events in Vancouver Maple Ridge Caribbean Festival

-The Maple Ridge Caribbean Festival is a free event celebrating Caribbean food, music and culture in Maple Ridge on the August long weekend.
+The Maple Ridge Caribbean Festival used to be a free event celebrating Caribbean food, music and culture in Maple Ridge on the August long weekend.

 This article contains the following information about the Caribbean Festival: